VI-SA-GB on Twitter @visagbTweets by @visagb

 VI-SA-GB Adventure sailing for all visually impaired people

-VI-SA-GB’s main activities are centered around our Adventure Sailing programme
+VI-SA-GB’s main 'on the water' activities are centered around our Adventure Sailing programme

 2014 Sailing programme

-The VI-SA-GB 2014 Sailing Programme has been published thanks to the enormous co-operation of our friends and colleagues at UKSA Check out the Sailing programme today
+We're already a good way through the VI-SA-GB 2014 Sailing Programme partly supported by, and thanks to the enormous co-operation of our friends and fellow sailing pals at UKSA Check out the Sailing programme today

-Our ‘Adventure sailing programmes are residential aboard the VI-SA-GB yacht.
+Our ‘Adventure sailing programmes are residential aboard the VI-SA-GB charter yacht.
 Either 5-, 7-, or 10 - nights as a fully equal member of participating crew, for up to 8 visually impaired people.
-We start (embarkation)according to your joining instructions that will be sent to you well in advance of your week with us and run through to 14:00 on the day of disembarkation, offering up to 10 nights on board our yacht and delivering a real experience of life afloat.
+We start (embarkation)according to your joining instructions that will be sent to you well in advance of your week with us and run through to 14:00 on the day of disembarkation, offering up to 10 nights on board a Maritime and Coastguard (MCA) Category 2 approved yacht courtesy of the United Kingdom Sailing Academy (UKSA) in West Cowes and delivering a real experience of life afloat.
 VI-SA-GB’s Adventure sailing programme is a mixture of exhilleration, tempered with a realism that you have the opportunity to sail independently; do as much or as little as you wish, with supervision and should you want it expert tuition and guidance from your qualified Skipper and first mate.